Contents

 Administration

-At the beginning of every academic year, department chairs should notify the Dean’s Office with the names and email addresses of the faculty members who fill the following three positions: undergraduate director, graduate director (if applicable), and assessment coordinator.
+At the beginning of every academic year, notify the Dean’s Office with the names and email addresses of the faculty members filling the following three positions: undergraduate director, graduate director (if applicable), and assessment coordinator.

 Undergraduate Director

 The undergraduate director is the primary contact within the department for the Arts and Sciences Student Services Center.
-Depending how the unit advises its students, the undergraduate director may also be the unit’s sole advisor or he or she may coordinate the advising with those faculty members also assigned to advise students.
-Serving as the undergraduate director is an important service to the department and to the College; the chair may recognize this service at the very least by documenting it on the faculty member’s Digital Measures dossier (formerly the FAR) or by reassigning the faculty member’s FTE (which may result in the faculty member teaching less in place of their time spent serving as undergraduate director).
+Depending on how the unit advises its students, the undergraduate director may also be the unit’s sole advisor or he or she may coordinate the advising with those faculty members also assigned to advise students.
+Serving as the undergraduate director is an important service to the department and to the College.
+The chair may recognize this service by documenting it on the faculty member’s Digital Measures dossier (formerly the FAR) or by reassigning the faculty member’s FTE, which may result in the faculty member teaching less in place of their time spent serving as an undergraduate director.

 Graduate Director